Batmage/CreditCardValidator/README.md

 # robbieaverill/credit-card-validator

-A simple PHP module to validate credit card numbers using the Luhn algorithm.
+A simple PHP module to validate credit card numbers using the Luhn algorithm (by default).

 ## Installation